luiscape/hdxscraper-ors/README.md

 Installation
 ------------
 The scraper was designed to be used in `ScraperWiki`.
-Run the `setup.sh` bash script to install dependencies and setup the database:
+Run the `setup.sh` script to install dependencies and setup the database:

 ```shell
 $ bash setup.sh